bitfactory-software/anyxx/README.md

 ### From *OO* to *type erasure* to *type tunneling*

 C++'s virtual functions have shown their versatility and usefulness for decades.
-But, as the understanding of decomposing software grows, we see the "OO style" integration of the interface directly into the object as a problem.
+But, as the understanding of decomposing software grows, we see the "OO style" integration of the any directly into the object as a problem.

-It is now consensus that separation of the interface from the underlying object is the way to go.
-The type gets "erased" from the interface.
+It is now consensus that separation of the any from the underlying object is the way to go.
+The type gets "erased" from the any.
 On the contrary, by doing so, we lose this connection, which had shown its usefulness in countless huge and successful software projects.

-A v-table interface of an object can be used:
+A v-table any of an object can be used:
 - To cast back to that object itself
-- To "downcast" the interface to a more specific one, and
+- To "downcast" the any to a more specific one, and
-- To "crosscast" to another interface.
+- To "crosscast" to another any.

 A vocabulary for programming on a large scale must support those casts.
 Because we found no library that fulfilled these demands, we came up with this one.